 Local jurisdictions often have little control over non-governmental constraints.
 Compounding this, rural counties typically have less funding and a smaller network of non-profit and housing advocacy groups than dense urban communities.
-The following is analyses further for non-governmental constraints.
+The following is further analysis of non-governmental constraints.